Chik-Network/chik_clvm_tools/costs/README.md

 open test-programs/*/*.png
 ```

-`generate-benchmark.py` generate clvm programs that execute a single operator (to the
+`generate-benchmark.py` generate klvm programs that execute a single operator (to the
 extent possible) varying number of times, operating on varying sizes of values.

 The programs are stored in a `test-programs` directory.